Are you stopping yourself?

 Are you drained from chasing the perfect outcome?
 The expectation to get it all right every single time is like pressure cooker.
 Fun projects turn into frustrations when you hold onto them for too long.
 So if you’ve been stopping yourself and ready to put the extra worries behind you, then consider shifting from perfection to good enough.

 Yes, there are times when getting it perfect the first time matters.
-Brain surgeons, engineers and accountants understand the dire consequences of mistakes.
-For most professionals obsessing over the tiniest details until they’re absolutely right is overkill.
-Perfectionism is a “dressed up” version of procrastination.
+As an accounting professional, you realize the dire consequences of mistakes.
+On the other hand, obsessing over the tiniest details until it’s absolutely right is overkill.
+Perfectionism is a dressed up version of procrastination.
 The energy spent to get the final 1-2% perfect usually outweighs the potential gains.

 The pyramid effect